csci110/csci110.github.io/3_CastleBreakIn.md

 ```
 handleCollision(otherSprite) {
-        // Horizontally, Ann's image file is about one-third blank, one-third Ann, and 		   //one-third blank.
+        // Horizontally, Ann's image file is about one-third blank, one-third Ann, and 		   // one-third blank.
         // Vertically, there is very little blank space.
 Ann's head is about one-fourth 		// the height.
         // The other sprite (Ball) should change angle if:
         // 1. it hits the middle horizontal third of the image, which is not blank, AND